 - connector is a third-party library and has not been updated for 5 years.

 Though the Faye project is very much alive, it is not mainstream anymore.
-A WebSocket-based alternative will be much better, and later we will show you how to create one.
+A WebSocket-based alternative will be much better.

 The indexdb proxy is not among the most popular solutions, that is why it will be moved out of Webix.
 Anyone who needs it will be able to take it from GitHub and include it as a plugin.